kirbur3/data_analysis_and_data_science_with_python/README.md

 # data_analysis_and_data_science_with_python

+**Numerical Linear Algebra and Matrix Computation in Python:**

+-Loaded and processed matrix datasets in various formats (e.g., .mtx, .npy) using NumPy and SciPy for matrix exploration and computation.

+-Implemented core linear algebra operations such as matrix multiplication, transposition, dot products, and slicing, with emphasis on broadcasting and vector shapes.

+-Performed filtering, sorting, and array reshaping; applied masks and permutations to manipulate data efficiently.

+-Developed a full LU decomposition algorithm from scratch and used forward and backward substitution to solve linear systems of equations.

+-Validated solutions using NumPy's built-in solvers and analyzed performance trade-offs of manual versus vectorized implementations.

 MTH343 Projections, Subspaces, Orthogonality, and QR Decomposition:

 Note: This project is listed as "**Digit Classification via Least Squares and QR Decomposition**".